mspnp/samples/solutions/ha-nva/layer-7-ingress/README.md

 In order to access the ssh key from the portal to use Azure Bastion, you will need to add an access policy on the Key Vault and grant yourself ***Secret*** **List** and **Get** permissions on `kv-hanva-{uniquestring}`.

 > Note: When connecting to VMs using Azure Bastion from the Azure Portal, you will need to click *Advanced* and enter the SSH Key passphrase that you entered when deploying the solution.

+## Code of conduct

+This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+For more information, see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.